Building Synth Voices

 // Envelope only (no sound)

-ar(trigger(2)) |> out(%, %) Multiply your oscillator by the envelope:
+ar(trigger(2)) |> out(@) Multiply your oscillator by the envelope:

 // Plucky synth - envelope controls volume

-osc("saw", 220) * ar(trigger(2)) |> out(%, %) Shaping the Envelope
+saw(220) * ar(trigger(2)) |> out(@) Shaping the envelope

 The ar function takes attack and release times: